-Conservation Practice Length (FT) Width (FT) Area of the Practice (AC) Volume of soil Disturbed'' (cubic yards) Additional Limitations used at the toe of the bank in conjunction with bioengineering techniaues.
-The volumesprovided for the rock dimensions (rock)\8 of rock 100 cubic yards Maximum: (rock) 8 500 5 0.1 300 Max. volume of rock 300 cubic yards 13.
-Stream Channel Stabilization (584) Average: 200 20 0.1 200 Maximum: 2000 20 1,0 1500 400 cfs 14.
+Conservation Practice Length (FT) Width (FT) Area of the Practice (AC) Volume of Soil Disturbed (cubic yards) Additional Limitations used at the toe of the bank in conjunction with bioengineering techniques.
+The volumes provided for the rock dimensions (rock)\8 of rock 100 cubic yards Maximum: (rock) 18 500 5 0.1 300 Max. volume of rock 300 cubic yards 13.
+Stream Channel Stabilization (584) Average: 200 20 0.1 200 Maximum: 2000 20 1.0 1500 400 cfs 14.
 Structure for Water Control (587) n/a n/a n/a n/a 40 cfs 15.
-Underground Outlets (620) Average: N/A Maximum: (within riparian area) 50 20 1000 sq. ft.
-10 9 60 cfs the volume (soil excavated indused as fill c removed from site, or soil imported as fill.
+Underground Outlets (620) Average: N/A , , , , , , , , , , , , , , , , , , , Superior Sup : Maximum: (within riparian area) 50 20 1000 sq. ft.
+10 19 60 cfs

-- 2 Access road improvements typically involve multiple installations spread out over a long reach of road.
+- \1 Volume of soil is based on practice installation and represents the volume of soil excavated and used as fill or removed from site, or soil imported as fill. - \2 Access road improvements typically involve multiple installations spread out over a long reach of road.
 Maximum dimensions refer to actual area of improvement. - \3 Actual objects rarely exceed 10 ft. x 15 ft.
 Access to object may involve disturbance of up to 50' in length.
 Difficult to estimate total number of separate objects to be removed from stream.
-Maximum disturbance per project limited to .2 acres - \(\text{Area of practice includes a 100' stream width with 50' on either side of stream (total length 200') and a 20' wide potential work area for equipment. - \5 Volume of soil is based on a 2' wide trench over 200' buried to a depth of 3'.
-Add footnote 6 back in - \6 Embankment heights exceeding 6 A will he accompanied by additional technical information that has been reviewed and approved by County Geologist and County Civil Engineer. - All engineered practices will be designed to meet the minimum of a 10-year storm event. - \7 For vegetation treatments, soil disturbance assumed on maximum of 700' of 2000' max reach.
+Maximum disturbance per project limited to .2 acres - \4 Area of practice includes a 100' stream width with 50' on either side of stream (total length 200') and a 20' wide potential work area for equipment. - \5 Volume of soil is based on a 2' wide trench over 200' buried to a depth of 3'.Add footnote 6 back in - \6 Embankment heights exceeding 6 ft will be accompanied by additional technical information that has been reviewed and approved by County Geologist and County Civil Engineer. - All engineered practices will be designed to meet the minimum of a 10-year storm event. - \7 For vegetation treatments, soil disturbance assumed on maximum of 700' of 2000' max reach.
 Average depth of soil grading (cut or fill) is 3'. - \8 Numbers provided refer to actual areas and volume of rock placed only.
-Total soil disturbance limits are same as for vegetative treatments since remainder of work area will be vegetated. - Area of practice within riparian area includes a 50' length and a 20' wide work area for equipment.
+Total soil disturbance limits are same as for vegetative treatments since remainder of work area will be vegetated. - \9 Area of practice within riparian area includes a 50' length and a 20' wide work area for equipment.
 Volume of soil is based on a 2' wide trench over 50' with pipe buried to an average depth of 2'. - Per the County of Santa Cruz Master Permit requirements, the NRCS Area Engineer will be responsible for reviewing and signing plans that include those practices designated in Table 2 above with an asterisk.
 The Pipeline practice will only require signoff by the NRCS Area Engineer if the project involves a riparian crossing. - Where this practice involves replacement of a fish passage barrier with a bridge, bridge plans will be designed by a civil engineer and soil information will be supplied to the County by a civil engineer or geotechnical engineer.